Milen Minkov

-Milen Minkov M.D., Ph.D., (born June 29, 1965) is a renowned pediatrician and pediatric hematologist/oncologist who has significantly contributed to pediatric hematology, particularly Langerhans cell histiocytosis.
+Milen Minkov (born June 29, 1965) is a Bulgarian-Austrian pediatrician and pediatric hematologist/oncologist who has contributed to pediatric hematology, particularly Langerhans cell histiocytosis.

-Dr. Minkov holds various positions, such as Full Professor of Pediatrics and Director of the Center for Child Health, Growth and Development at the Faculty of Medicine, Sigmund Freud Private University, head of the International LCH Study Centre at St. Anna Children's Cancer Research Institute, and President of the European Consortium for Histiocytosis.
+Minkov is Full Professor of Pediatrics and Director of the Center for Child Health, Growth and Development at the Faculty of Medicine, Sigmund Freud Private University, head of the International LCH Study Centre at St. Anna Children's Cancer Research Institute, and President of the European Consortium for Histiocytosis.

 Early life and education

-Dr. Minkov was born in Dalbok Dol, Bulgaria.
+Minkov was born in Dalbok Dol, Bulgaria.
 He graduated with honors and received his medical degree from the Russian State Medical University in 1991.
 He completed his residency and fellowship in pediatrics and pediatric hematology (1991-1995) at the Russian Federal Institute for Pediatric Hematology, Immunology, and Oncology in Moscow.
 He was trained in pediatric hematology/oncology (1995-2000) by Professor Helmut Gadner at St. Anna Children’s Hospital in Vienna.